NulledFloof/ESP8266-VR-OSC/README.md

 - `OSCip` This will be the IP address of the computer running the VR application.

 **Changing of these OSC paths won't be necessary as you can remap these with ETC labs OSC router.**

-- `OSCpath` This is the OSC path where it will listen for the haptics trigger state.
-Change it to reflect your avatar's advanced avatar setting. (e.g. "/avatar/parameters/Nose'')
-- `OSCpath2` This is the OSC path where it will be sending the advanced avatar setting state. (e.g. "/avatar/parameters/Glasses")

 ## Avatar